Teacher aides assist teachers in a classroom by working with students on a one-to-one basis, or in groups.

 - usually work part time, up to 30 hours a week during school hours, but may attend meetings outside these hours

 - work in school classrooms, libraries, computer suites and playgrounds

 - may work in stressful conditions with students who can get violent when angry or upset

-- may take students on visits to places in the community, such as the library or the shops.
+- may take students on visits to places in the community such as the library.